jina-ai/finetuner/docs/walkthrough/using-callbacks.md

 )
 ```

-The early stopping callback triggers at the same times as the best model checkpoint callback: at the end of training and evaluation batches to record the loss, and at the end of each epoch to evaluate the model and compare it to the best so far.
+The early stopping callback triggers at the end of training and evaluation batches to record the loss, and at the end of each epoch to evaluate the model and compare it to the best so far.
 Whether it stops training at the end of an epoch depends on several parameters:

 - `minimum_delta`: The minimum amount of improvement that a model can have over the previous best model to be considered worthwhile, zero by default, meaning that the training will not stop early unless the performance starts to decrease
-- `patience`: The number of censecutive rounds without worthwhile improvement before the training is stopped, two by default.
+- `patience`: The number of consecutive rounds without improvement before the training is stopped, two by default.
 - `baseline`: an optional parameter that is used to compare the model's score against instead of the best previous model when checking for improvement.
 This baseline does not get changed over the course of a run.